barman789/rest_api_slim/README.md

 Response On Success: status = 200 and token (to be used in other calls) Response on Failure: error Message

-2. Get All Properties: This is used to get all properties of the authenticated user
+b.
+Get All Properties: This is used to get all properties of the authenticated user

 URL: /properties
 HTTP Request Type: GET